aaryan-gulia/BinomialOptionPricer/README.md

-# Option Pricing Model
+# Option Pricing Tool

-This C++ command-line tool implements a simple binomial model method to calculate the prices for American and European Call and Put options.
+This C++ command-line tool implements various optimized models to calculate the prices for American and European Call and Put options.
 You can download the repository and directly access the executable files on MacOS.
 For any other system, follow the below instructions to execute the source code and have your own version of the command-line app!

 ## Current Features
-European/American put and call options for
--  Dividend and non-dividend stocks
--  foreign currencies (use dividend yield as currency's risk-free rate)
--  interest-yielding simple bonds
+- Binomial model for vanilla options on various underlying assets (stocks, bonds, etc)
+- Closed-form Black-Scholes solution for European options
+- Numerical solution of Black-Scholes model for American options

 ## Upcoming Features
-- Support for more complicated assets and Asian options
+- Support for more complicated assets and exotic options
 - Additional features or pricing option strategies and obtaining payoff functions
-- Support to calculate simple Greeks through the binomial approximation
+- Support to calculate simple Greeks using the Black-Scholes formula and numerical methods

 # Getting Started
+Requirement:
-Requirement: C++ compiler (supporting C++11 or higher)
+- C++ compiler (supporting C++11 or higher)
+- Boost library properly set up with access to header files. https://www.boost.org

 Step 1: Clone git repo
 `git clone https://github.com/aaryan-gulia/BinomialOptionPricer.git`